-When we talked this tour, he wasn’t really ready to say, lets record music, but lets see what happens in the future.
+When we talked about this tour, he wasn’t really ready to say, lets record music, but let’s see what happens in the future.
 There is NO shortage of talent to get that done.

-Well can’t hesitate to ask about current state of UNION?
-I actually interviewed Brent (Fitz) last year in Australia and he said that you actually never broke up?
+Well, I can’t hesitate to ask about the current state of UNION?
+I recently interviewed Brent (Fitz) last year in Australia, and he said that you actually never broke up?
 Not much have heard about you since the release of UNION DVD some years ago.. ?

 UNION: Bruce, Brent Fitz, John Corabi and Jamie Hunting: Live at Stockholm in 1999